Table of Contents

-When configuring Geo Tax Zones in Sonar, it's common practice to set the default rate to 0% rather than try and approximate an average tax rate for customers outside of your Geo Tax Zones.
+When configuring Geo Tax Zones in Sonar, it's common practice to set the default rate to 0% rather than try to approximate an average tax rate for customers outside your Geo Tax Zones.
 This simplifies total tax calculations at the end of the fiscal year.

 Multiple Service Zone Configuration

 While Sonar does support integration with Avalara for automated taxation, the software is designed to be robust enough to enable you to create multiple layers of taxation that appear on a line-by-line basis during transactions.